 Then there’s the 8.5-mile Rich Mountain Loop climbing to the north rim of Cades Cove and dropping back down, and the demanding but spectacular 13.9-mile Rocky Top Trail.
 That route embarks from the Anthony Creek Trailhead in the Cades Cove Picnic Area and climbs up to the main Great Smokies divide to Rocky Top, one of three peaks along mighty Thunderhead Mountain.
 The views extend from Cades Cove to Fontana Lake and take in a full platter of mountains and ridges.
 The hike out of Cades Cove up to Gregory Bald is another stone-cold classic.

 Pleasant as driving the Cades Coop Loop Road most certainly is, there may be no better way to experience it than for those who can pedal it.
 Great Smoky Mountains National Park has long made an effort to provide safe, dedicated opportunities for bicyclists (and pedestrians) to explore the loop without worrying about car traffic.
 Traditionally that’s come on Wednesday and Saturday mornings when the Loop Road’s closed to traffic.
-In 2020 the park tried a new setup: vehicle-free Wednesdays, when, for the summer, the road was open only to non-motorized travel all day that day of the week.
+Since 2020 the park has new seasonal setup: vehicle-free Wednesdays, when, for the summer, the road was open only to non-motorized travel all day that day of the week.

 We’re a little biased, but we’d suggest cycling the 11 miles of the Cades Cove Loop Road ranks among the best pedal-powered experiences in any national park—give ‘er a go!